s-aj-hassan/Teacher-Sorting-Achievement/README.md

 ## Data Availability

 The analysis uses confidential administrative register data from Denmark accessed through Statistics Denmark.
-These data are **not publicly available** but require approved access through Statistics Denmark.
-For information on how to apply for data access see:
+These data are not publicly available but require approved access through Statistics Denmark.
+For information on how to apply for data access, see: (https://www.dst.dk/en/TilSalg/data-til-forskning/autorisering-af-institutioner).